 Always set your thermostat to the highest temperature you can stand to save the most money.
 Even a little change in the temperature can save you big bucks.

 You can save 10 percent a year on your cooling bills by setting your thermostat just 10 to 15 degrees higher for eight hours each day, according to the Nebraska Energy Office.
 The US Department of Energy recommends aiming for an indoor temperature of 78 degrees F when you’re at home.

 Want to make sure your cooling system is in tip-top shape?
-Call Serveway Heating and Cooling for an estimate today!
+Call Serveway Heating and Cooling and schedule Emergency AC Repair Dallas for an estimate today!